-• We will ensure a comprehensive whole school curriculum response is in place to enable all children to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+We will ensure a comprehensive whole school curriculum response is in place to enable all children to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.

-DSLs and SLT can access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+DSLs and SLT may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.

-Working with Parents/Carers
+Working with Parents / Carers

-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - providing information on our school website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers and highlighting online safety at existing events - Sharing which filtering and monitoring systems are in place with parents/carers and children - Sharing what you are asking children to do online including which sites they might access on our newsletters - Explaining who will be interacting with their child through Seesaw, Bug Club and TT Rockstars
+- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Our school website and through existing communication channels such as official social media, newsletters, offering specific online safety events for parents / carers and highlighting online safety at existing events such as welcome meetings and parent consultation evenings - Sharing which filtering and monitoring systems are in place with parents/carers and children - Sharing what you are asking children to do online including which sites they might access